 B.F.A./M.I.T.
 Digital Game Development

-The Guildhall at SMU is the premier graduate video game education program in the United States.
-Founded by industry icons in 2005, the program has graduated over 450 students, with alumni working at more than 140 video game studios around the world.
+SMU Guildhall is one of the premier graduate video game education programs in the United States.
+Founded by industry icons in 2003, the program has graduated over 600 students, with alumni working at more than 200 video game studios around the world.
 Classes are taught by industry veterans who have produced numerous top-selling game titles.
 The Guildhall is an industry-driven program with high standards of admission.

-Students can opt for a two-part B.F.A./M.I.T. program in partnership with SMU Meadows School of the Arts.
-The 5 1/2 year program offers a Bachelor of Fine Arts degree from Meadows School of the Arts and a graduate certificate or a Master of Interactive Technology degree from The Guildhall.
+SMU art majors who are pursuing a B.F.A. are eligible to apply for a two-part B.F.A./M.I.T.
+(Bachelor of Arts/Master of Interactive Technology) program in partnership with The Guildhall at SMU.
+The 5½ year program offers a Bachelor of Fine Arts degree from Meadows School of the Arts and a graduate professional certificate or a Master of Interactive Technology degree from The Guildhall.

-Students who pursue the SMU B.F.A./M.I.T. first complete their general art education at Meadows School of the Arts on the SMU main campus.
-In the final semester of their senior year, the students move to The Guildhall, located on the SMU-in-Plano campus, to begin concurrent work on the M.I.T.
+Students who wish to pursue the SMU B.F.A./M.I.T. first complete 63 hours of their general undergraduate art education at Meadows School of the Arts on the SMU main campus.
+In the final semester of their senior year, the students move to The Guildhall, located on the SMU-in-Plano campus, to begin 15 hours of concurrent work on the M.I.T.

 Preparing for the M.I.T.

-Achieving a B.F.A. in art will provide you with the education and dedication you will need to successfully complete the intense, 24-month M.I.T. at The Guildhall at SMU.
-Successful applicants typically have a foundation in traditional mediums - drawing, painting and sculpting - with a secure background in observational and life drawing.
+Achieving a B.F.A. in Art will provide you with the education and dedication you will need to successfully complete the intense, 24-month M.I.T. at SMU Guildhall.
+Successful applicants typically have a foundation in traditional mediums – drawing, painting and sculpting - with a secure background in observational and life drawing.
 Digital skills are also valuable.

 Students on the Level Design track focus on what makes a game "fun": gameplay, game structure, storytelling and player immersion.
 Students master tools for level flow; gameplay mechanics; texturing; and environmental layout, design and implementation.
 Level Design students become experts on game design documentation and illustration, preparing for careers as world builders, environmental modelers, interface designers, gameplay technical designers, lead designers and more.